rnabioco/rbi-website/content/post/2020/covid-19.md

 -	**Donate blood!** There has been drop in blood donations, and we are now at Level 2 shortage.
 If you are healthy, consider donating through [Vitalant](https://vitalant.org).
 Blood donations will be done with appropriate precautions to prevent COVID-19 spread.

+- Check out this [compilation](https://www.curtisforaurora.com/covid19) of local food banks and other community resources, and see how you can help the most vulnerable in our community

 -	**Explain the situation to your friends and communicate how they should implement social distancing.** Write to local organizations (gyms, churches, etc.) to convince them to postpone gatherings.

 -	**Take care of at-risk people in your community.** For instance, can you deliver some much-needed groceries for your elderly neighbor!